bamason2/ttp451-module/docs/labs/Lab_3.md

 - Extracts data from the data rows with speed = 3500 rpm (column 2), relative load (column 3) 50-57% and removes data with BMEP_mean (column 13) < 6.79.

-You may want to use a similar syntax in your filtering of data to the following code;
+You may want to use code similar to the following when filtering your data;

 ```matlab
 %Filter data